JuliaPOMDP/POMDPGallery.jl/README.md

 For instructions on how to add new models, see [INSTRUCTIONS.md](INSTRUCTIONS.md).

+For the older version of this package with julia-0.6 models, see [this branch](https://github.com/JuliaPOMDP/POMDPGallery.jl/tree/julia-0.6).
 ## [ContinuumWorld](https://github.com/zsunberg/ContinuumWorld.jl)

 A Continuous 2D MDP domain for demonstrating function approximation value iteration.